-Our assemblies make a significant contribution to the social, moral, spiritual and cultural development of the children.
+Our assemblies make a significant contribution to the social, moral, spiritual and cultural development of the children and promote British Values.
 Parents and friends are invited to our Achievement Assemblies when we all share in the children's success, both in and out of school and so foster their sense of self-esteem and a pride in their own achievements and those of others.
 We like all children to take part in assemblies, but if parents wish to withdraw their child from religious activities they should discuss alternative arrangements with the teacher.

-Sex and Relationship Education
+Sex and Relationships Education

 It is important that parents know which aspects of SRE their children are encountering in school and when specific knowledge is being taught as a planned part of a class topic.
 Parents will be informed so that they may be prepared for any questions or concerns which children may express.
-Parents have a right to withdraw their child from the lessons if they so wish.
-In these circumstances, parents would be asked to voluntarily state their objections to the content of the lessons so that the school could be sure that no misunderstanding had occurred and could be aware of parental attitudes.
+Parents have a right to withdraw their child from sex education lessons if they so wish but relationships education is compulsory from September 2020.
+If parents have any concerns about the proposed content of these lessons they would be asked to voluntarily state their objections so that the school could be sure that no misunderstanding had occurred and could be aware of parental attitudes.